chrismarget/certbot-asa/README.md

 I used CentOS 7, so these examples will go smoothly if you do too.
 But you can use whatever.
 It'd probably run on Windows.

-Freshen up and install some packages we'll use
+Freshen up and install some packages we'll need:
 ```
 sudo yum -y update
 sudo yum -y install git openssl-perl
 ```
 By default, python doesn't validate TLS certificates.
 Madness!
-Probably not necessary with the 'requests' module, but I've still got some 'urllib2' stuff knocking around in there.
+Probably not necessary with the `requests` module, but I've still got some `urllib2` stuff knocking around in there.
 Don't want to send credentials to a bad guy!
 ```
 sudo sed -i 's/^verify=.*$/verify=enable/' /etc/python/cert-verification.cfg
 ```

 Create pointers to the ASA management interfaces in /etc/hosts or use DNS.
-These are the names we use for *management access*, which must be different from the names for which we're getting certificates from Let's Encrypt.
+These are the names we use for *management access*, so they must be different from the names for which we're getting certificates from Let's Encrypt.
 ```
 echo "192.168.100.11 my-asa-mgmt" | sudo tee -a /etc/hosts